Each year, Big Canopy Campout selects a grassroots organisation to focus all fundraising efforts on.

 Past campaigns

-• After the success of our 2021 & 22 campaigns, BCC are delighted to continue supporting the SËRA Foundation in 2023.
+• After the success of our 2021 & 22 campaigns, BCC were delighted to continue supporting the SËRA Foundation in 2023.

 • In 2020 BCC were DELIGHTED to support Bob Brown Foundation and join them in the fight to protect one of the last remaining areas of temperate rainforest in the world, takayna / Tarkine.